NicholasLYang/uptointerpretation/content/posts/alternate-hiring-strategies.md

 invent?
 It could be really fun to have a semi-annual event and recruit out of it.

+It doesn't have to be a hackathon either.
+Maybe it's a reading group.
+Meetups are great hiring opportunities too.

 ## Open Test

-Google has the infamous foobar test where if you search the right terms, it reveals itself for you to take.
+Google has the infamous foobar test where if you search the right programming terms, it reveals itself for you to take.
 It's a nice idea but not well done.
 I took it and it just deposited me at the beginning of the already annoyingly long Google process.

 It'd be nice if it was a simpler test.
 Maybe something like writing a simple project and documenting it.
 Of course, cheating is a problem,